 The entity forms part of the Arts & Culture Division within the Department of Premier & Cabinet, and is responsible for furthering Government’s vision for NSW to be known for its bold and exciting arts and culture that engages the community and reflects the state’s rich diversity.

 Create NSW invests in the success and future of arts, screen and culture in NSW through infrastructure and funding programs.
-For information on screen funding and incentives or filming in NSW, please visit the Screen NSW website.

 We are committed to growing, empowering and strengthening the arts, screen and culture sectors in NSW, to embed arts in the everyday and deliver new, innovative and exciting arts and cultural services and experiences for the people of NSW.

 Create NSW also provides secretariat and administrative support to the Arts & Culture Advisory Committee, a high-level advisory committee established to work with Government to help shape policy direction to grow and promote arts and culture across all of NSW.